UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-11-team09-novel-view-synthesis.md

 $${z^{*}, x_{A}^{*}} = {\large\epsilon}_{\text{scene}}(\{z, x_A\}).$$
 </center>

-$$x_A$$ is discarded at the end of the sequence and $$z^{*}$$ is the latent scene representation.
+$$z^{*}$$ is the latent scene representation. $$x_A$$ is discarded at the end of the sequence.

 ##### Rendering Decoder

 The goal of the rendering decoder is to render the scene from novel viewpoints using the latent scene representation.
 The architecture is inspired by LVSM.
-To render a target camera, we represent the target camera as a Plucker ray map, tokenize it and use the the rule
+To render a target camera, we represent the target camera as a Plücker ray map, tokenize it and use the rule
 <center>
 $${r^{*}, z'} = D_{\text{render}}(\{r, z^{*}\})$$
 </center>